Porur: History

-Porur village panchayat was upgraded to a Grade-I town panchayat on 1 October 1977.
-It was upgraded to a selection grade town panchayat from 24 February 1982.
-The population of the town at the 1981 census was 8,633.
+The village panchayat administering Porur was upgraded to a Grade-I town panchayat on 1 October 1977.
+It was further upgraded to a selection grade town panchayat on 24 February 1982.Porur was transferred from the Saidapet taluk of Chengalpattu district to the Ambattur taluk of Tiruvallur district when Chengalpattu district was bifurcated in 1997.The area under the town panchayat was increased from 3.7 km2 to 5 km2.